rbren/vizzy/test/e2e/cases/cars/debug/visualizations/1/0/create-visualization/request.md

 ### Filetype and Summary
 The data is in this format: JSON

-The title of the dataset is: Classic Cars Fuel Efficiency
+The title of the dataset is: Vehicle Efficiency Data

-Contains detailed information on the fuel efficiency and other specifications of classic cars from various origins.
+Captures various attributes of vehicles such as model name, fuel efficiency, horsepower, and origin.

 ### Structure
-The data is structured as a JSON array, where each entry is a JSON object with fields detailing the car's specifications.
-Key fields include 'Name', 'Miles_per_Gallon', 'Cylinders', 'Displacement', 'Horsepower', 'Weight_in_lbs', 'Acceleration', 'Year', and 'Origin'.
-Note that 'Miles_per_Gallon' can have null values, implying missing data which may require preprocessing, such as imputation, before analysis.
-Entries are grouped by the year and origin but not sorted in any particular order within those groups.
+The data is formatted as a JSON array, with each element of the array being a JSON object that represents a vehicle.
+Each vehicle object contains key-value pairs where keys represent attributes such as 'Name', 'Miles_per_Gallon', and 'Horsepower'.
+Some values may be null, indicating missing data for that attribute.
+Analysts may need to handle or clean these null values before analysis.
+The date field 'Year' is represented in a 'YYYY-MM-DD' format, though only the year part seems relevant for the given context.

 ### Fields